Finding The Ascended Masters and Church Universal and Triumphant

 Leaving Camelot

 My husband came to visit the boys at Christmas time.
 After he left I felt this overpowering urge to try and make our marriage work again.
 I did not know how I could but I left Malibu and the church after six months of living near them.
 I found it accelerating and troublesome at the same time being near the church.
 When I went to attend my first church service in the court, the area where church services are held, I was turned away and sent to the annex where there were television screens.
 Why?
 The court can only hold so many people and every service the overflow had to go to the annex.
-Since I was new they asked me if I had ever attended before and since I hadn't so I was a prime candidate to be sent to the annex.
+Since I was new they asked me if I had ever attended before and since I hadn't I was a prime candidate to be sent to the annex.
 This rule remained over the years.
 When I worked on staff part of my job was to drive buses, help in the kitchen, do child care and usher at services and conferences, while my main job was to work in the editorial department transcribing tapes or typing from hard copies of typewritten lectures or meetings into the computer.
 When I ushered I was given the direction to turn away any new students who had never been to a service before.
 The church appeared to believe that new students could not handle being in a service and how to appropriately behave.

 As I mentioned, services were long and no one left until the Messenger came out and gave her lecture and dictation, and sometimes she did not appear until afternoon.
 The temperature in the court was always freezing and you had to wear a coat.
 The reason for the low temperatures was that the Messenger would get very hot under the lights and giving dictations.
 There was not a sound to be heard when the Messenger was giving dictations.
 If you had a cough or would make any noise you were asked to leave before the dictation began.
 You were asked not to take any notes during a dictation for the reason that taking notes is a mind activity and you were supposed to be meditating within your heart.

 Child care was hard on the children, as you never knew how long you would be leaving them.
 There was no inside cafeteria area, only an outdoor court with tables.
 During school the children had to eat outside.
 Since there was a lot of fruit served the wasps were constantly around the tables and on your food.
 The California Coastal Commission denied the church a permit to build a building, just one of the common harassments the church received from the local government over the years.
 We were also expected, as parents, to take care of our children during the lunch hour.
-It was impossible to do and have a job so you had to hire one of the teachers or someone to come sit with your children every lunch hour.
+It was impossible to do and have a job so you had to hire one of the teachers or someone to come sit with my children every lunch hour.
 You were expected to pick up your children by 5:15.
 That means for someone whose job ends at 5 p.m., which mine did, you had fifteen minutes to get to school.
 I just made it every day, but I had to rush out the door exactly at five to get there in time.

 I also discovered, as another church defector mentioned in relating their experience with the church, that these ascended masters at conferences would give a dictation praising or appearing to raise up the congregation, making everyone feel good about themselves or their path and their service, only to have the next dictation come forth with a reprimanding tone that we were not living up to our potential, or some other calamity that was supposedly happening.
 I had a dream one night where I was on the beach in a car, just at the edge of the water.
 A wave would come and lift me up high and suddenly pull out from under me and I would fall with the car.
 In dreams a car is said to represent you and your four lower bodies, which the masters teach us we are supposed to have.
 I felt that dream was giving me a message that I appeared to be raised higher from my experience with the church and the masters, only to have the rug pulled out from under me and thereby I am suddenly dropped back down without any support.

-I did not blame the teachings, I rather felt I must be the problem that I count not maintain the high level the masters were bringing to us.
+I did not blame the teachings, I rather felt I must be the problem that I could not maintain the high level the masters were bringing to us.
 In my next part of my story I will share my experiences at Summit University and what was going on inside the church during those years.